AliDzulfiqar/PigeonMeProject/README.md

 # PigeonMe
 In the older times, people send messages with pigeon post...

-PigeonMe is an Instant Messaging app designed for CptS 455 - Computer Networks class at Washington State University.
+PigeonMe is an Instant Messaging app that utilizes `MERN Stack and Socket.io API`

+Designed for CptS 455 - Computer Networks class at Washington State University.

 To start: